Biography of Sidney Ames 1930-1950

 Mr. Ames served at the San Juan RPIO through the summer of 1944.
 He then received a commission, becoming an Ensign.
 During the fall of 1944, he attended officer’s school in Hollywood, Florida.
 That winter, he attended Naval Training School at Harvard University, where he studied Communications.
 In April, 1945, he was transferred to the RPIO in Pearl Harbor, Hawaii, where he served during the remainder of the War.

 Sam then purchased a small building at 22 Mill Street that had been a tailor’s shop, but it was too small for the bowling alleys Sam had in mind, so Sam had to hire a carpenter to lengthen the building.
-Eventually the building accommodated 2-3 lanes of bowling on either side, and a couple of pool tables in the middle.
+Eventually the building accommodated 7 lanes of bowling and eight pool tables.
 The family lived in an apartment above the business.

 During the school year, business was good, as lots of college students from the nearby University of Maine, organized into bowling clubs, were patrons.
 But the business closed for the summer after the college students left town for their summer vacation.
 So, during the summers of 1934 and 1935, Sam, Fannie, and Sidney all travelled together on the carnival and fair circuit with some of the first pinball machines ever to be made.